igorskyflyer/npm-common-types/README.md

 ### `MethodsOf<Type>`

-Extracts all methods from a `Type`.
+Extracts all methods from the type `Type`.

 <br>